hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 5. Adjust each key

-You can move each key, or change the switch / cap / stabilizer / etc. of each key.
-A bit bizarre behavior can occur in **Change Key** command.
+You can move each key, of course.

 https://user-images.githubusercontent.com/1212166/205190738-955e6beb-f937-490e-a4c4-32c4ce18899b.mp4

+Also you can change the switch / cap / stabilizer / etc. of each key by **Change Key** command.
+A bit bizarre behavior can occur in the command.
+Check the video below.

 https://user-images.githubusercontent.com/1212166/205191054-84a16ef2-c920-4fa9-a5d0-66a4c00a2914.mp4